lucified/minard-backend/README.md

 ## Acknowledgements

-Thank you to the Google Digital News Inititiative and Helsingin Sanomat foundation for supporting our work on the Minard prototype.
+Thank you to the [Google Digital News Inititiative](https://www.digitalnewsinitiative.com/) and [Helsingin Sanomat Foundation](http://www.hssaatio.fi/en/) for supporting our work on the Minard prototype.